International Arrivals Facility, Seattle-Tacoma International Airport

 Led by Skidmore, Owings & Merrill in collaboration with Miller Hull, the design team is partnered with Clark Construction and working collaboratively with the Port of Seattle to complete the project using a Progressive Design-Build delivery method.
 Members of the design-build team, owner team and key consultants are collocated in a shared office within close proximity to the site, allowing all team members to have consistent, face-to-face collaboration and coordination.

 The IAF is currently in construction and is being built around the active airport with limited disruption to operations.
 Construction completion is targeted for August 2020.
-For more information and progress updates on the IAF, visit the Port of Seattle’s YouTube page.
+For more information and progress updates on the IAF, visit the Port of Seattle’s website.